Positivity of the CM line bundle for K-stable log Fanos: Preliminaries

-\begin{lemma} In the situation of \autoref{thm:Generic_properties_for_restricted_divisors_I}, there is a dense open set $V\subseteq U$ such that: \begin{enumerate} \item for any $v\in V$ and $c\in\mathbb{Q}$, the divisorial restriction $(D_c)_v$ is equal to $(D_v)_c$. \item for any $v\in V$ and $c\in\mathbb{Q}$, the scheme-theoretic fiber $D_c\times k(v)$ is equal to the divisorial restriction $(D_c)_v$ with the reduced structure. \end{enumerate} \end{lemma} \begin{proof} Base-changing if necessary, we may assume that $U=T$.
+\begin{lemma} In the situation of \autoref{thm:Generic_properties_for_restricted_divisors_I}, there is a dense open set $V\subseteq U$ such that: \begin{enumerate} \item for any $v\in V$ and $c\in\mathbb{Q}$, the divisorial restriction $(D^{=c})_v$ is equal to the coefficient part $(D_v)^{=c}$. \item for any $v\in V$ and $c\in\mathbb{Q}$, the scheme-theoretic fiber $D^{=c}\times k(v)$ is equal to the divisorial restriction $(D^{=c})_v$ with the reduced structure. \end{enumerate} \end{lemma} \begin{proof} Base-changing if necessary, we may assume that $U=T$.
 Given a reduced Weil divisor $E$ not containing any fiber, we claim that the divisorial restriction $E_t$ is reduced for a general $t\in T$.
 In view of \autoref{definition:base_change_of_divisors}, we may assume that $E$ is Cartier.
 Since the claim is local on $X$, we may assume that $E$ is actually principal, say cut out by $s\in \OO(X)$.
 Then $\OO_X/(s)$ is reduced and flat over $T$; thus its fiber $\OO_{X}/(s)\otimes k(t)$ over a general $t\in T$ is reduced \cite[12.2.1]{EGA_IV.3}.
 This means exactly that the divisor $E_t$ is reduced.
 If $E'$ is another reduced divisor not containing any fiber, such that $E$ and $E'$ have no common components, by applying the claim to $E+E'$ we see that the divisorial restrictions $E_t$ and $E'_t$ have no common component for a general $t\in T$.
-Let $E$ run through the coefficient parts $D_c$ of $D$ to obtain the first assertion. \\ If we consider $E$ as a reduced closed subscheme, the scheme-theoretic fiber $E\times k(t)$ has pure codimension one for all $t\in T$ \cite[III.9.6]{Hartshorne_Algebraic_Geometry} and is reduced for a general $t\in T$.
+Let $E$ run through the coefficient parts $D^{=c}$ of $D$ to obtain the first assertion.

+If we consider $E$ as a reduced closed subscheme, the scheme-theoretic fiber $E\times k(t)$ has pure codimension one for all $t\in T$ \cite[III.9.6]{Hartshorne_Algebraic_Geometry} and is reduced for a general $t\in T$.
 Combining this and the first assertion, we obtain the second assertion. \end{proof}